background image

 You can determine your property boundaries with a plot plan or survey — prepared by a licensed surveyor.
 The surveyor will review your property’s land records and give you the property’s exact boundaries.

 While this can help resolve many Massachusetts property line disputes, it’s not always the last step for properly determining land boundaries.
 These disputes often turn into court cases.
-If you find yourself in this position, it’s a good idea to speak with an attorney to advise you of your rights and help you with how to proceed with other property line disputes.
+If you find yourself in this position, it’s a good idea to speak with a property line attorney to advise you of your rights and help you with how to proceed with other property line disputes.

 Massachusetts has a Land Court that specializes in property cases, such as boundary and fence disputes, which can be tricky to file and could lead to the loss of your property rights.
 You can find a legal resolution with an experienced Massachusetts real estate attorney, such as the professionals at Calabrese Law Associates.